|WASH % of gov. budget||N/A|

 |Is there a sanitation monitoring and evaluation (M+E) system?||1||

-National surveys have been strengthened and now include categories distinguishing improved and unimproved sanitation.
+Trafficlight score: 0.5/1 Previous assessment: National surveys now include improved and unimproved sanitation.
 Definitions and targets have been set under the National Sanitation Campaign.
 Village registers are being tested in 10 districts and will be harmonised with the Ministry’s HMIS

 |Monitoring||Do institutional sanitation programs include gender aspects?||2||

-There is legislation on provision on facilities for males and females in institutions.
-Sector leadership and decision making is gender sensitive.
-Provision of adequate toilet facilities for females and males (such as number of latrines, privacy and menstrual hygiene ) need to be addressed.
+Trafficlight score: 0.75/1 Previous assessment: There is legislation on provision on facilities for males and females in institutions.
+Provision of adequate toilet facilities for females and males needs to be addressed.

 |Verdict (out of 20)||15|